k0nze/ultrazed_acp_example/README.md

 Now the `acp_dummy` is accessible through the Linux file system as the character device `/dev/acp_dummy`.
 (In order to unload the kernel module either `reboot` or delete the devive `rm -rf /dev/acp_dummy` and remove the kernel module `rmmod /lib/modules/4.9.0-xilinx-v2017.2/extra/acpdummytest.ko`).

 To use the `acp_dummy` character device you can use a short C program.
-Login to the Ubuntu on the board as a user.
+Login to the Ubuntu Linux on the UltraZed-EG IOCC as a user.

 1. On the Ubuntu system open a new file with your favorite editor `vim acp_dummy_test_kernel.c`
 2. Copy the contents of [acp_dummy_test.c](./src/linux_kernel/acp_dummy_test.c) into the newly created file